CARC 258 Active

 What Does CO-258 Mean?

 CO-258 indicates the claim is denied because the patient was in custody or incarcerated, and insurance coverage is excluded during incarceration.
-The provider cannot bill the patient for the denied amount under the insurance claim.
+The provider cannot post as a contractual adjustment for the denied amount under the insurance claim.
 If the custody status is confirmed, the responsible government authority should be billed.
 If the custody status is incorrect, appeal the denial with documentation proving the patient was not in custody on the date of service.

 CARC 258 appears when a payer denies a claim because the patient was identified as being in custody or incarcerated at the time the service was rendered.
 Under most insurance policies, Medicaid rules, and commercial plan terms, coverage is suspended or excluded during periods of incarceration because the custodial authority — the federal Bureau of Prisons, state Department of Corrections, or local jail system — assumes responsibility for the inmate's healthcare.